 Darryl C. Zeldin, M.D.

-He is also a Consulting Professor of Medicine at Duke University Medical Center where he regularly attends on the Pulmonary service and in the Medical Intensive Care Unit.
-Dr. Zeldin is Board Certified in Internal Medicine and Pulmonary Medicine, is a Fellow in the American College of Chest Physicians, and is an elected member of the American Society for Clinical Investigation and the American Association of Allergy, Asthma and Immunology.
-He has served on a number of Editorial Boards and has co-authored over 230 peer-reviewed articles.
+Dr. Zeldin is Board Certified in Internal Medicine and Pulmonary Medicine, is a Fellow in the American College of Chest Physicians, and is an elected member of the American Society for Clinical Investigation and the American Association of Physicians.
+He has served on a number of Editorial Boards and has co-authored over 390 peer-reviewed articles.

 *Dr. Zeldin is serving on the ERF Board in his personal capacity.